- UCAS Code: B630

 - augmentative and alternative communication

-The course is proud of its link to specialist medical practitioners at the Glasgow Royal infirmary which allows the teaching of medically-based subjects such as audiology and diseases of the Ear, Nose and Throat (ENT) to be taught by expert medical practitioners, often in the hospital setting.
+The course is proud of its link to specialist medical practitioners including the Glasgow Royal Infirmary which allows the teaching of audiology and ENT to be taught by expert medical practitioners, and the Scottish Centre of Technology for the Communication Impaired (SCTCI) at Glasgow's Queen Elizabeth University Hospital, providing specialist teaching of the use of Augmentative and Alternative Communication (AAC).

 Wherever possible, you're taught by subject specialists in areas such as linguistics, physiology, education, and psychology.